antkowiak/ScamBaiting/README.md

 Tree - A "fake" replacement for c:\windows\system32\tree.com.
 Scammers often run "tree" from a command line, pretending that it is a virus scan.
-This replacement plays along with that, and prints out that there are no viruses.
+This replacement plays along with that, and prints an ascii art tree, and then says that there are no viruses.